About Us

 Chiara Binetti

-Previously an Evolutionary genetics Master student investigating introgression in honey bee populations via modelling.
-Now a Research Assistant at the Galway Honey Bee Research Center, funded by the Department of Agriculture, Food and the Marine.
-Irene is building a model to assess the levels of introgression in the native Irish honey bees receiving imports of non-native honey bee subspecies.
+Qualified with a Masters in Evolutionary genetics Master at Edinburugh investigating introgression in honey bee populations via modelling, Irene was a Research Assistant at the Galway Honey Bee Research Center, funded by the Department of Agriculture, Food and the Marine.
+Irene worked to build a model to assess the levels of introgression in the native Irish honey bees receiving imports of non-native honey bee subspecies.